drewhart/geonomics_docs/sphinx_dir/doc.rst

 is simply an integer-keyed :py:`dict` of :py:`Population`\s.
-For the time being, the :py:`Community` object allows a Geonomics :py:`Model` to simulate multiple :py:`Population`\s simultaneously on the same :py:`Land`, but otherwise affords no additional functionality of interest.
+For the time being, the :py:`Community` object allows a Geonomics :py:`Model` to simulate multiple :py:`Population`\s simultaneously on the same :py:`Landscape`, but otherwise affords no additional functionality of interest.
 However, its implementation will facilitate the potential future development of methods for interaction between :py:`Population`\s.
 (e.g. to simulate coevolutionary, speciation, or hybridization scenarios).